 You must be wondering, “Cindy, what modalities and approaches do you use?” (which I know is on everyone’s minds)…

 Well, I am glad you asked!
-I utilize several modalities and approaches of therapy ranging from cognitive-behavioural, narrative, psychoanalytic, attachment, behavioural, dialectical behavioural, and motivational therapies.
+I utilize several modalities and approaches of therapy ranging from cognitive-behavioural, narrative, psychoanalytic, attachment, behavioural, solution-focused, and motivational therapies.

 What else should I tell you about myself?

-I am a mother of two energetic boys, a soccer mom, a novice party planner, a lifetime learner, a story-teller, and an advocate.
-I am obsessed with Harry Potter (both movies and books), I binge-watch Netflix whenever time permits, and have an annoying ability (so I am told) to find the positive side of almost anything.
+I am a mother of two energetic boys (who fill my space with video games, sports and action shows and movies), a soccer mom, a novice party planner, a lifetime learner, a story-teller, and an advocate for social justice.
+I love reading, cooking, YouTube, and Amazon.
+I am obsessed with Harry Potter (both movies and books), I binge-watch Netflix (or Crave or Disney+ or Prime Video…) whenever time permits, and have an annoying ability (so I am told) to find the positive side of almost anything.